 3. 1Password

-It is equally popular with macOS and iOS versions so that you can manage passwords easily on any and every device you might own.
+It's available on both macOS and iOS, so you can manage passwords easily across all your devices.
 For Mac users, in particular, this feels as close as possible to a native application within the Apple ecosystem.
 Perhaps because 1Password started out on macOS, making it more intuitive for that operating system.
 Pricing is cheap enough, and you can even sync it with other cloud-based apps, such as Dropbox and iCloud.

 4. Dashlane